arangodb/docs/3.6/graphs-smart-graphs.md

 **Add some vertex collections**

-This is again identical to General Graph.
-The module will setup correct sharding for all these collections. *Note*: The collections have to be new.
+This is analogous to General Graphs.
+Unlike with General Graphs, the **collections must not exist** when creating the SmartGraph.
+The SmartGraph module will create them for you automatically to set up the sharding for all these collections correctly.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline smartGraphCreateGraphHowTo2_cluster